AZT Race GPS Data

 AZT 300/800 cue sheets

-Warning: The cues are were taken using GPS mileage, so expect them to be underestimates, if anything.
+Warning: The cues are written using GPS mileage (Full resolution gpx, so expect them to be overestimates, compared to the 10k gpx file).

 Warning 2: The cues are not as detailed when the route is on the AZT.
 For detours expect high detail, but otherwise it’s up to you to stay on the Arizona Trail.
 GPS and maps are highly recommended.
 See aztrail.org for detailed info on the trail, maps, current conditions and water sources.